aabbas02/mathCrow-Augmenting-LLMs-with-Math-Tools/readme.md

 ### A) Tools Description
 #### Tool 1 Agentic-Retrieval Augmented Generation (RAG) Tool:

-First, we describe the difference between agentic RAG and RAG.
-A thorough comparison between the two can also be found at [9].
-While both methods involve retrieving context from an external vector database Fig. 5, agentic RAG, where recall that the agent is essentially an LLM, rewrites the query before searching for relevant context in the vector database 5.
+The difference between agentic RAG and RAG is that  while both methods involve retrieving context from an external vector database, agentic RAG, where recall that the agent is essentially an LLM, rewrites the query before searching for relevant context in the vector database.
 This is crucial because user/input queries to the vector database are often in the form of questions whereas the content of the database is not.
-To rewrite the query, the agent uses the description of the retrieval tool, which is a brief description of the data/documents stored in the vector database.
 The hyperparameters for RAG were tuned in a broad range and the final values are reported in the table below.

 <p align="center">
 <img src="/figs/table.png"/>